awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [AWS & Serverless technology](https://www.youtube.com/watch?v=7sPb0EQKKO4) - Ryan Kroonenburgs talk about AWS, A Cloud Guru and their serverless architecture.
 - [Kubeless demo @ CNCF WG-Serverless meeting](https://speakerdeck.com/arapulido/kubeless-demo-at-cncf-wg-serverless-meeting) - Slide deck from the Kubeless team about Kubeless and their integration with the Serverless Framework.
 - [Kubernetes and the rise of serverless](https://www.youtube.com/watch?v=YNy2QzTxOl8) - Angus Lees about the relationship between Kubernetes and serverless computing.
+- [FaaS and Furious - 0 to serverless in 60 seconds, anywhere](https://skillsmatter.com/skillscasts/10813-faas-and-furious-0-to-serverless-in-60-seconds-anywhere) - Alex Ellis talk about the OpenFaas project and different use-cases when using it.
+- [Open Source Summit Pancake podcast](https://thenewstack.io/open-source-summit-pancake-podcast-celluloid-heroes-edition/) - Open Source Summit podcast which features a panel discussion about Open Source trends (including FaaS and serverless computing).
+- [Serverless Swift with OpenWhisk](https://www.youtube.com/watch?v=VkpVJ3pNYEM) - James Thomas talk about serverless Swift functions on Apache OpenWhisk.
+- [ServerlessConf NYC 2017 to address DevOps in a serverless world](https://thenewstack.io/serverlessconf-nyc-address-devops-serverless-world/) - Podcast about the upcoming ServerlessConf NYC 2017.

 ## Amazon AWS resources